Lordstown Motors Corp. (RIDE) Shares Down Despite Recent Market Volatility

-Lordstown Motors Corp.
-(NASDAQ: RIDE)’s stock price has decreased by -0.87 compared to its previous closing price of 0.48.
-However, the company has seen a -12.90% decrease in its stock price over the last five trading sessions.
+The stock of Lordstown Motors Corp.
+(NASDAQ: RIDE) has decreased by -1.22 when compared to last closing price of 0.52.
+Despite this, the company has experienced a 6.60% gain in its stock price over the last five trading sessions.
 Barron’s reported on 02/23/23 that Lordstown Stock Falls on Recall.
 Making Cars Can Be Hard.

 Is It Worth Investing in Lordstown Motors Corp.
 (NASDAQ: RIDE) Right Now?